KaffeDiem/kaffediem.github.io/_posts/2021-03-23-reMarkable2Guide.md

 ---
 layout: post
-title: Remarkable 2 thoughts on software and some modifications
+title: Remarkable 2 guide, software modifications
 ---

+(This guide is written with Mac users in mind, if you use something else be aware)

 A few modifications to the reMarkable 2 makes it way more pleasant to use.
 Notice that if you do install these mods or change the lockscreen wallpaper, they will dissapear after a software